 Time for another #TBT!
-Typically on the second Thursday of each month, we release a past celeb cover story from our print-only archives.
-But for this round, we’re throwin’ it back two days early to commemorate the series finale of “This Is Us.”
+Occasionally, we release a past celeb cover story from our print-only archives.
+For this round, we’re throwin’ it back two days early to commemorate the series finale of “This Is Us.”
 Check out our spring 2019 cover story featuring Eris Baker — the winner of the Instagram poll vote of which “This Is Us” star’s cover story to release this month.

 By Andréa Butler | Photographed by Jim Cornfield | Hair by Marissa Cydya | Styled by Neishea Lemle | Makeup by Camille Ariane